flavius-popan/datasciencecoursera/Tidy Data/README.md

 from the console.
 After a few seconds, **TidyData.txt** will be created in the current directory.
 If the folder is in a different location or named differently, pass it's current location to the makeTidyData function.

+#### Assumptions
+This project assumes the names of the files and thier structure has not changed from the initial data set provided in this repository.